Brings SingleCellExperiment to the tidyverse!

 Introduction

 tidySingleCellExperiment provides a bridge between Bioconductor single-cell packages [@amezquita2019orchestrating] and the tidyverse [@wickham2019welcome].
-It creates an invisible layer that enables viewing the Bioconductor SingleCellExperiment object as a tidyverse tibble, and provides SingleCellExperiment-compatible dplyr, tidyr, ggplot and plotly functions.
+It enables viewing the Bioconductor SingleCellExperiment object as a tidyverse tibble, and provides SingleCellExperiment-compatible dplyr, tidyr, ggplot and plotly functions.
 This allows users to get the best of both Bioconductor and tidyverse worlds.

 Functions/utilities available